Coffee

 Ground coffee, instant, and pods

-The coffee supply chain used is not pesticide, herbicide, and fungicide free.
-They do not offer an organic variety and all their coffee is pre-ground and not fresh.
+The coffee supply chain uses pesticides, herbicides, and fungicides.
+They do not offer an organic variety, and all their coffee is pre-ground and not fresh.

-Although this brand is cheap and convenient, you are getting a poor quality coffee.
+Although this brand is cheap and convenient, you are getting poor-quality coffee.

 See Folgers at Amazon.com